loomio/loomio_help/content/subscriptions/pricing.md

 - 1 x $US 199 Loomio credit for another group of your choice

 ## Loomio Pro Non-Profit plan
-Loomio Pro Non-Profit plan is available to validated non-profit organizations who value implementation support, access to training, priority support and premium features.
+Loomio Pro Non-Profit plan is available to validated nonprofit organizations who value implementation support, access to training, priority support and premium features.

 Non profit organizations can upgrade to this plan for immediate subscription to Loomio.
 You will then be asked to complete a short process to validate your organization’s non profit status via our partner TechSoup.